-Whey powder is a common addition to breads and smoothies are mostly used by gym goers and body builders for its high nutrient content.
+Whey powder is a common addition to breads.
+Whey powder smoothies are mostly used by gym goers and body builders for its high nutrient content.
 It is often used in baked goods and processed cheese.
-100 grams of whey provide 5.6mg of Vitamin B5 which account for 5% of our daily Vitamin B5 content.
+100 grams of whey provides 5.6mg of Vitamin B5 which accounts for 5% of our daily Vitamin B5 content.

 Crude rice and wheat bran are foods with the highest amount of Vitamin B6.
 You can also eat bread or brown rice which contains moderate amount of bran in it.
 Rice bran contains the most Vitamin B6 with 4.07 mg per 100 grams.
 Wheat bran contains 1.3 mg per 100 grams.